Instructions for operation

 9. You can click to view and download photos and videos under the material column.

-View device statistics
+View inspection statistics

 • View personnel status: By clicking the personnel icon , you can view the state of all personnel in the department.
 The status is displayed as either “Idle” or the name of the current task on which they are working.